dimitar-stfnv/Hospital-Management-System-/README.md

 - Integrate with a frontend (e.g., Python Flask or Java Spring).
 - Add user authentication logic.
 - Implement backups and security audits.

-### License
-MIT License.
-Feel free to use and modify.

-For questions, contact [your-email@example.com].